dev-cyw/SusLocke/README.md

 - Get Ralts from the pokemon professor
 - Make your way to Route 31 and get a bellsprout
 - Go to the Pokemon Centre and get the Slugma Egg
+- Beat the first Gym
 - Get the old rod and catch Magikarp
+- Go through Union Cave and catch Onix
+- Beat team rocket in Slowpoke Well
+- Obliterate Bugsy
+- Go through ilex forest and get Headbutt
+- On route 33 Headbutt a tree until you get a Heracross
-- Beat the first Gym
+- Do the Radio quiz
+- MURDER WHITNEY

 ## Level Caps
 **Falkner**, Flying Lvl 13
 **Bugsy**, Bug lvl 17